otvam/ethz_euler_matlab/README.md

-# Tutorial for the ETHZ EULER cluster with MATLAB
+# Tutorial for the ETHZ EULER Cluster with MATLAB

 ## Advantages of EULER vs. a powerful workstation/server